MingchenDai/mingchendai.github.io/source/collections/postcards/index.md

 Blue tracks and icons are for received postcards while those red for sent ones.
 You can check detailed information of a postcard by clicking on the icon.

-JavaScript map framework is provided by [Leaflet](https://leafletjs.com/) and map data from [OpenStreetMap](https://www.openstreetmap.org/).
+JavaScript map framework is provided by [Leaflet](https://leafletjs.com/) and map data is from [OpenStreetMap](https://www.openstreetmap.org/).